 With optimizations, Uploadcare now needs six times fewer servers to handle the load.
 Hypothetically, if we’d extrapolated this worldwide and changed code running every resize operation on the planet, we’d save tens of thousands of servers, and that’s a whole lot of electricity, at the least 😉

 Personally, I’m glad it worked.
 It’s exciting to know we can resize images on Intel processors faster than Intel.
 We never stop researching, and I’m sure it’ll only get better.
-If you’re interested in more details on how it got that fast, subscribe to Uploadcare newsletter or follow on Twitter — other articles of the series will be announced there.

 Another thing that gives me joy is that Pillow and Pillow-SIMD are real.
 Those are production-ready libraries any developer can handle.
 It’s not just some code published around Stack Overflow or “primitives” that should be joined as in construction kits to at all work.
 And it’s not even a complicated C++ library with a shady interface and a 30-min compilation time.
 It’s just about typing the three lines: install, import, load: blam!
 “Hey, mom, look I’m using the world’s fastest resize in my app!”